jmriesen/rust-RSM/README.md

 This makes it rather hard to create automatic refactoring tools that preserve behavior even for relatively simple operations like "rename variable".

 ## [ir](./ir/)
-IR stands for intermediate representation and this crate holds the Abstract Syntax Tree definition that is output by the frontend and consumed by the backend.
+IR stands for intermediate representation and this crate holds the abstract syntax tree definition that is output by the frontend and consumed by the backend.
-Eventually I would also like to write and optimizer that can take IR as input and return more efficient IR as output.

 ## [frontend](./frontend/)
-The frontend is responsible to taking in text input, invoking the tree-sitter-parser and converting the result into IR.
+The Frontend is responsible for taking in text input, invoking the tree-sitter-parser, and converting the result into IR.

 ## [backend](./backend/)
-The backend is responsible for taking the IR and converting it into bytecode.
+The Backend is responsible for taking the IR and converting it into bytecode.

 ## [value](./value/)
 M has only one primitive value type.
-This crate is responsible for defining that type and all the associated primitive operations. ex addition, division, concatenation
+This crate is responsible for defining that type and all the associated primitive operations, such as addition, division, and concatenation.

 ## [symbol_table](./symbol_table/)
-This crate is responsible for managing
+This crate is responsible for managing:
-1) What variables are in scope.
+1. What variables are in scope.
-2) Variables keys and sub-keys.
+2. Variable keys and sub-keys.
-3) Shadowing/restoring variables.
+3. Shadowing/restoring variables.

 # Running the Project